tanishaiyer1/recipe-ratings-analysis/README.md

 These improvements in performance metrics, particularly the higher R-squared value, indicate that the final model better captures the variability in average ratings.
 This enhancement is likely due to the inclusion of more informative features and the implementation of the Random Forest Regressor algorithm.
 The final model's ability to account for complex interactions between variables has resulted in more accurate predictions.
 However, while there is a noticeable improvement, the overall metrics still suggest that the model is not exceptionally strong.
 This observation potentially implies that the average rating of a recipe is not predominantly influenced by its nutritional factors alone.
 Additional aspects, such as taste, ease of preparation, and user experience, might play a more significant role in determining the overall ratings.

 ## Fairness Analysis
+In this analysis, we assessed whether the performance of our final model was fair across two groups:
+1. Recipes tagged as healthy (is_healthy=1)
+2. Recipes not tagged as healthy (is_healthy=0)

+**Evaluation Metric:** We used Mean Squared Error (MSE) to measure the model's performance for each group.

+**Hypotheses:**

+**Null Hypothesis:** The model performs equally well for both groups, and any differences in MSE are due to random chance.

+**Alternative Hypothesis:** The model performs differently for the two groups, and the difference in MSE is not due to random chance.

+**Results:**
+MSE for Healthy Recipes: 0.1970
+MSE for Non-Healthy Recipes: 0.1951
+Observed Difference: 0.0019
+P-value: 0.8840

+**Conclusion:**
+Since the p-value ≥ 0.05, we fail to reject the null hypothesis, suggesting that the observed difference in performance is due to random chance.

+Below is the empirical distribution of the difference in MSE between the two groups from our permutation test.
+The observed difference is marked in red:
+<iframe src="assets/fig_fairness.html" width="650" height="400" frameborder="0" ></iframe>